Enrollment and Registration

 Class Attendance Policy

-- It is policy of the university to excuse the absences of students for the following reasons
+- It is the policy of TU to excuse absences of students for the following reasons:

 - Absences that do not fall into any of the categories outlined in item No. 2 are unexcused.
 Faculty may set a limit on the number of unexcused absences.